wyvernbw/the-kingless-knights-survival-book/content/Combat Options.md

 	- DC: 10 + that creature's arcana score
 - a creature of their choice uninitiated in magic gains a level of [[New Effects#Insanity]] (once per creature)
 	- DC: the creature's passive wisdom score
-- a creature of their choice receives disadvantage on a spell saving throw (once per creature)
+- a creature of their choice receives disadvantage on a spell saving throw
 	-  DC: the creature's passive wisdom score
-- them or an ally recover a spell slot (once per long rest)
+- them or an ally recover a spell slot (once per short rest)
 	- DC: **15**
+- sacrifice a willing ally. they die, and their current health is transferred to someone else.
+On a failed check, the ally dies and the transfer fails.
+	- DC: **5**

 ## Strike fear